SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/user-tutorial.md

 SeqWare is open source architecture built mostly in Java.
 In the <kbd>/home/seqware/SeqWare</kbd> directory you will see a jar file.
 This contains SeqWare Pipeline code that will allow you to interact with the SeqWare Web service (actually either on a VM, installed on another local machine/cluster, or in the cloud) that controls, among other things, workflow execution.
 This jar is, essentially, the command line interface for the whole SeqWare project.

 <p class="warning"><strong>Tip:</strong> The VM will contain a recent version of the jar that we have validated with this tutorial.
 You may want to upgrade to the latest version, though, which you can download from our continuous build server.
 Please choose the jar that has the -full suffix, e.g. <a href="http://jenkins.res.oicr.on.ca/job/seqware/lastStableBuild/net.sourceforge.seqware$seqware-distribution/">seqware-distribution-0.12.5-SNAPSHOT-full.jar</a>.
-Keep in mind we make no promisses that the latest version will be bug free!</p>
+Keep in mind we make no promises that the latest version will be bug free!</p>

 ## The SeqWare Settings File